 Any request for an overload must be approved by the student's department/program committee.
-Students meeting specific GPA requirements set by the program/department may request an overload of up to a maximum of 15 units in one semester (9 units in an intersemester) or a maximum of 18 units for some professional programs (9 units in an intersemester).
-Any request for more than 15 units per semester (18 units for a professional program), requires specific ASAC approval.
+Students meeting specific GPA requirements set by the program/department may request an overload of up to a maximum of 15 units (Seminary) or 16 units (Graduate School) in one semester (9 units in an intersemester) or a maximum of 18 units for some professional programs (9 units in an intersemester).
+Any request for more than the maximum load described here requires specific ASAC approval.